 Option 1 Modified will reduce grading quantities because the roadway is more direct and does not require off-site grading to the west.
-The shortened main access road will also minimally reduce vehicle miles traveled within the project property limits; however, the reduction will not result in a significant change to potential GHG emissions as analyzed in the FEIR.
-Therefore, no significant changes per CEQA Guidelines Section 15162 in the area of GHG emissions that will occur and the Revised FEIR remains adequate for GHG analysis.
+The shortened main access road will also minimally reduce vehicle miles traveled within the project property limits; however, the reduction will not result in a significant change to potential GHG emissions as analyzed in the FEIRREIR.

+Additional information in the REIR related to GHG emissions merely amplifies and clarifies proposed mitigation as required by the Court Judgment and Writ of Mandate discussed herein.
+Therefore, no significant changes per CEQA Guidelines Section §15162 in the area of GHG emissions that will occur and the DEIRREIR remains adequate for GHG analysis.